Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 []()Spying on chat channels
 ---------------------------

-Admins can spy on all chat channels by using the command /towny spy or /res set mode spy.
+Admins can spy on all chat channels by using the command `/towny spy` or `/res set mode spy`.
 Any player can be given the ability to spy by being given the permission node towny.chat.spy

 ------------------------------------------------------------------------